ihouwat/pygame-learning/same_again_game/scratchpad.md

 - PARTIALLY DONE voice only target item (need to still record sounds)

-- DONE refactor by moving classes into separate files
+- DONE tidying up stage: move classes into separate files
 	- DONE Created config, engine, game_objects files
 	- DONE Need to find a home from game_manager
 	- DONE Need to find a home for the funcs.py